m7mdra/ffmpeg-builder/README.md

 ### Add New Option, VideoFilter or AudioFilter?
-Simply implement the one of theses 'Option','VideoFilter','AudioFilter' interfaces depending on your usecase
+Simply implement the one of theses `Option` , `VideoFilter` , `AudioFilter` interfaces depending on your usecase

 Custom Video Filter
 ``` kotlin